Citigroup profit beats estimates on gains in consumer lending

 Analysts had expected a profit of $1.80 per share and revenue of $18.50 billion, according to IBES data from Refinitiv.

+Last month, Citi announced plans to return $21.5 billion to shareholders through a 6-cent dividend hike and a $17.1 billion stock repurchase program.

+U.S. banks largely increased the amount of capital they plan to return to shareholders over the next year but Goldman Sachs analyst Richard Ramsden warned that this year might represent “peak returns” for many in the group.

-Reporting by Imani Moise in New York and Sweta Singh in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Imani Moise in New York and Sweta Singh in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski